HelenGlover/Digital-Garden/_notes/design.md

   > <a href="https://www.tandfonline.com/doi/full/10.1080/00220671.2021.1914937">Makerspaces for rethinking teaching and learning in K–12 education</a> by Professor Louis S. Nadelson is an excellent paper about the impact of maker spaces in influencing students’ learning and development.<br>

   <img src="extruder.png" alt="pic of plastic upcycling machine">

-  <i>Creating a plastic upcycling machine in the Center for Design and Fabrication</i>
+<i style="text-align: center;">Creating a plastic upcycling machine in the Center for Design and Fabrication</i>